VAF 10of10 feature Interview – Dhara Mehrotra

 Since my fellowship at Harvard, I believe my practice has expanded in both scale and depth, evolving through a more intuitive engagement with materials.
 I continue to weave narratives around clusters and networks, memory and meaning, ecology and interconnected systems, reflecting on ways we experience life.

-Recent highlight has been, a site-responsive wall installation ‘Filamentous’, for the British Textile Biennial 2025 at Whitaker Museum, Lancashire in the UK.
+Recent highlight has been, a site-responsive wall installation ‘Filamentous’, for the British Textile Biennial 2025 at Whitaker Museum, Lancashire, UK.
 I am equally excited about the possibilities that continue to evolve from the ideas nurtured during this installation.

 The groundbreaking work by a group of mycologists at SPUN (Amsterdam) has been very inspiring lately.
-Their initiative to mapping the underground nets of biodiversity across the planet, has been particularly of great interest.
+Their initiative to map the underground nets of biodiversity across the planet has been of great interest.